jhdavis8/amp-ver/README.md

-# CIVL Verification of the Art of Multiprocessor Programming
+# CIVL Verification of *The Art of Multiprocessor Programming*

 ## Concurrent data structures implemented: